Chess tournament leaves participants feeling grandiose

 The Sewelo Maths and Chess Community Youth Academy hosted a gripping Schools Chess Tournament at the Nombulelo Secondary School hall on 25 March.
 The participants lined up in front of the aptly set hall, anticipating the call for their sections to enter.

-The schools that participated in the tournament were the Andrew Moyake School of Excellence, GADRA Matric School, Kutliso Daniels Secondary, Nombulelo Secondary, Ntsika Secondary, St Andrew’s College, Makana Primary, N.V.
+The schools that participated in the tournament were the Andrew Moyake School of Excellence, GADRA Matric School, Kutliso Daniels Secondary, Nombulelo Secondary, Ntsika Secondary, Mary Waters, St Andrew’s College, George Dickerson, Makana Primary, N.V.
 Cewu Primary, and Samuel Ntlebi Primary.

 The set was awe-inspiring with row upon row of chairs, set two per table facing each other.
 There was a captivating aura of contrast with the juxtaposition of the black and white of the board and chess pieces and the colourful flags on the wall just below a mural of the late former President Nelson Mandela.